How Computer Design Effects Melbourne Sheet Metal Fabrication in 2021

 Also in 1989, T-FLEX, a “Parasolid-based parametric CAD software application for 3D solid modeling and 2D design and drafting”, and Pro/ENGINEER, “a 3D CAD, CAM, [computer-aided engineering], and associative solid modeling app”, introduced CADs based on parametric engines.

 According to Marian Bozdoc’s History of CADD and CAM, parametric modeling is when the model is defined by parameters.
-A change of dimension values in one place also changes other dimensions to preserve relation of all elements in the design.
+A change of dimension values in one place also changes other dimensions to preserve the relationship of all elements in the design.

 This innovation meant that design engineers could give the computer a set of parameters and didn’t have to control when the process ended, which sped up the design and draft process.